This is where I live! The city of Chachoengsao is in Chachoengsao Province. This is east of Bangkok, about 1/1.5 hours away via train or van.

 How to get here:

-Van – take the BTS to Ekkamai, go down the steps and you’ll be at the bus station.
+Van – take the BTS* to Ekkamai, go down the steps and you’ll be at the bus station.
 The vans should be every half hour, but take in to consideration “Thai time” and that the bus may not leave for another 15-30 minutes.
-This may depend on other vans or because they are waiting for the van to fill up.
-This will cost you 100 baht.
+This may depend on other vans or because they are waiting for the van to fill up, but will cost you 100 baht, even if you’re the only person in the van.

 Train – catch the train from the main station, Hua Lamphong (end of the line on the BTS) for 13 baht.
 If you are running late and won’t make it to Hua Lamphong, you can catch the BTS and Airport Rail Link to Lat Krabang and then you only have about 30/40 minutes on the train.
 Not every time, but more often than not there is a delay exiting Hua Lamphong, resulting in all the stops being pushed back.

 Another spot I would highly recommend is Sun&Moon, also on New Si Sothon, a bit further up the road.
-Here you can have an incredible Penang, Stir fried veg and chicken, or Chicken Cashew (these are my 3 favourite meals here!) amongst many other dishes, for as little as 55 baht (£1.25).
-Below is my Penang, Mei Phet (no spice).
+Here you can have an incredible Penang (Mei Phet!), Stir fried veg and chicken, or Chicken Cashew (these are my 3 favourite meals here!) amongst many other dishes, for as little as 55 baht (£1.25).

 Warning: Mei Phet (said ´My pet´) should be “No spice”, it will most likely be the tiniest bit of spice to add flavour.
 When I first came to Thailand I couldn’t handle spice AT ALL, and this was absolutely perfect level for me.

-Although Chachoengsao is not a tourist hot-spot, many Thai’s visit the attractions, such as the “Pink Elephant” – the reclining Ganesha, Black Ganesha and the Temple Sothon Worawiharn.
+Although Chachoengsao is not a tourist hot-spot, many Thai’s visit the attractions, such as the Wat Saman Rattanaram Temple “Pink Elephant” – the reclining Ganesha, as well as the Black Ganesha and the Temple Sothon Worawiharn.

 The pink, reclining ganesha is a main attraction, found just outside of the city centre.
 Around this there are several other attractions, which are absolutely astonishing to the eye!